DaveLiddament/sarb/README.md

     composer require --dev dave-liddament/sarb
 ```

-Or you can download as a standalone project (e.g. if you want to use it on a non PHP project):
+Or you can install SARB globally (e.g. if you want to use it on a non PHP project):

 ```
-    composer create-project dave-liddament/sarb --no-dev
+    composer global require dave-liddament/sarb
 ```

+If you install globally make sure the composer bin directory is in your path.

 ## Using SARB